adevur/docker-easy-samba/docs/TUTORIAL.md

     mkdir /nas/share
     ```

 3) Let's create our configuration file: it must be named `config.json` and it must be in JSON format.
-Now create the file with your favorite text editor:
+Use your favorite text editor:
     ```sh
     nano /nas/share/config.json
     ```